artsandmetaphysics/goodlifeodyssey/meditations/dialogue-on-emptiness.md

 > When the new quantum mechanics was discovered, the classical people---which included everybody except Heisenberg, Schrödinger, and Born---said: "Look, your theory is not any good because you cannot answer certain questions like: what is the exact position of a particle?, which hole does it go through?, and some others."
 Heisenberg's answer was: "I do not need to answer such questions because you cannot ask such a question experimentally."
 It is that we do not have to.
 Consider two theories (a) and (b); (a) contains an idea that cannot be checked directly but which is used in the analysis, and the other, (b), does not contain the idea.
 If they disagree in their predictions, one could not claim that (b) is false because it cannot explain this idea that is in (a), because that idea is one of the things that cannot be checked directly.
 > It is always good to know which ideas cannot be checked directly, but it is not necessary to remove them all.
 It is not true that we can pursue science completely by using only those concepts which are directly subject to experiment.

-Dijon:: This quote is very relevant.
-If I understand Feynman, when he says "just because we cannot measure position and momentum precisely does not a priori mean that we cannot talk about them," he is pointing out that it's okay to talk about derived concepts like position and momentum.
-It would be like someone saying, "we know humans are made up of particles, thus it is inappropriate to speak about humans---we should only ever talk about particles."
-Of course this is wrong.
-However, we don't have to talk about humans if we don't want to.
-We can describe the world without ever using the term human.

-When he says "it is always good to know which ideas cannot be checked directly, but it is not necessary to remove them all," I interpret this to mean it's good to know what the fundamental things are, but that doesn't mean we have to remove the derived things.

-Eurus:: I don't disagree with what you are saying, but that isn't Feynman's point.
-He's saying fundamental physical concepts don't need to be directly subject to experiment.
-That is different than saying that it's not inappropriate to talk about derived concepts like "table", etc., which is of course also true.
-And, secondly, it is important to know what ideas aren't directly measurable so that we know that they can be removed if doing so enables a better theory.

-Dijon:: Let me read the passage again ...
-You're right---thank you for correcting me.
-I was so fixated on our earlier discussion of conceptual deconstructions that I somehow projected my thoughts onto his, and missed his point.

-Now it's less clear to me how the passage relates svabhāva vs. fundamental existence.

-Eurus:: The passage prompts one to wonder: can constructs that aren't directly measured, but are irreducible components in an accurate theory, be said to fundamentally exist?
-They seem more like mathematical machinery rather than objects that are truly exist.
+The passage prompts one to wonder: can constructs that aren't directly measured, but are irreducible components in an accurate theory, be said to fundamentally exist?
+They seem more like mathematical machinery to me, rather than objects that are truly exist.

-Dijon:: I see the relationship now.
-My first local definition of _fundamentally exist_ was:

-> Something that fundamentally exists influences reality and can't be broken into smaller pieces.

-We can clarify this in light of the passage:

-> Something that fundamentally exists can't be broken into smaller pieces and its presence in the theory alters some measurable predictions that that theory makes.

-How is this definition similar or different to what you mean by svabhāva?
-Since you don't think a wave function has svabhāva, I suspect your definition is different somehow.

-Eurus:: Svabhāva is indeed different.
+Dijon:: Such constructs do _feel_ like mathematical machinery.
+However, if the materialist are correct, how could it be any other way?
+If the fundamental building blocks of reality, say atoms, are small and simple and eyes are large and complex, then eyes would necessarily not be able to see the atoms.
+Atoms could only be known indirectly.
+Furthermore, if the universe is ordered, the atoms would follow mathematical laws and thus would be indirectly known mathematical constructs.

+One can imagine a dualistic universe where sight is a fundamental property of mind.
+Furthermore, you could imagine the minds seeing material atoms directly, since their sense of sight wouldn't be constructed from them.
+It would be as if our vision was pixelated, and no matter what we did, we could not see more detail than the pixels.
+Furthermore, the laws of physics appeared to operate on the pixels.
+Even in such a universe, the beings could wonder if the pixels have underlying objects.

+Eurus:: You make a good point, but even so, I don't think wave functions have svabhāva.

-Before I continue, I should say that I'm not well-acquainted with Madhyamaka thought; I am not an authority on this topic.
-Okay, so what is svabhāva?
+Before I continue, I should point out that I'm not well-acquainted with Madhyamaka thought, so my comments may be mistaken in some places.

-Svabhāva is in one sense an error the way that ordinary beings cognize phenomena.
-Ordinary beings perceive phenomena as ultimately real entities, existing by themselves, whereas awakened beings perceive them as they truly are: illusory, dreamlike, and conceptually constructed.
+Okay, so how is svabhāva different than to _fundamentally exist_?
+Ordinary beings perceive phenomena as ultimately real entities, existing by themselves, having svabhāva.
+Awakened beings perceive them as they truly are: illusory, dreamlike, and conceptually constructed.
 The projection of svabhāva onto phenomena is a manifestation of avidyā, which awakened beings no longer possess.
-This is the sense of svabhāva that is the most relevant for salvation, because liberation is only achieved by uprooting avidyā, not just by knowing about avidyā.
+This is the sense in which svabhāva is most relevant for salvation, because liberation is only achieved by uprooting avidyā, not just by _knowing about_ avidyā.
 A common analogy is that Buddhist teachings are like a finger pointing at the moon.
 Metaphorical language---such as calling phenomena "illusory"---therefore serves a pragmatic purpose.
 However, it can still be useful to make more precise intellectual arguments, because this can cause one to relinquish false views about reality, paving the way for new understanding to arise.

 What can then be said about svabhāva from a more precise, ontological perspective?
 Nāgārjuna says at the beginning of chapter 15 of the _Mūlamadhyamakakārikā_: